 The most memorable travel experiences are often the ones that push you beyond your comfort zone.
-For me, trekking in search of gorillas in Bwindi Impenetrable Forest is likely to become a staple dinner party tale for years to come.
+For me, trekking in search of the Uganda gorillas in Bwindi Impenetrable Forest is likely to become a staple dinner party tale for years to come.
+What a bucket list experience!

 Before arriving at Bwindi, I was already a little dubious about my capability of handling the trek.
 While travelling through Africa, I bumped into lots of people who had done it and the story from every single traveller I met was consistent.
 I was warned it would be challenging.
 Very challenging.